toverux/HallOfFame/README.md

 ## Features & Roadmap

  - For Beta:
+   - Set username and Creator ID in settings.
    - Upload photo along with basic info (creator name, city name, population).
    - Refresh photo in menu screen.
    - Display city name, creator name, date of upload.
    - Toggle menu UI to better see the image.

  - Planned next:
+   - Localization for all CS2-supported languages via Crowdin.
    - Permanently disable CS2 logo in menu screen to better see the images.
    - Report abuse.
    - Upvote button.